photown/go-fuzzy/README.md

 @param list
 @return The newly set list

-Sets a new list for Fuse to match against.
+Sets a new list for GoFuzzy to match against.

 ## License
 ```